Hillforts - A fan site

 OK so in some versions of the Nautilus, it lands in the French southern ocean islands, but not the original, and once the USA attacked a once Japanese island in the Aleutians, and bombed it for ages when they had already left.
 There is also a isle half way between Russia and Alaska, on the Russian side with Natives.

-Almost all these southern and northern islands were liked by whalers and such,.
-And other folk wanting the animals resources, From Wrangel, to Kergulen.
-An American Thomas Long saw Wrangel first.
-The Southern islands are usually much smaller than those Russian northern islands.
-But are all interesting.
-In 1741 a Russian with a Danish captain mission reached Alaska.
+n 1741 a Russian with a Danish captain mission reached Alaska.
 A Captain Bering.
-Spain, and Bruitain wanted it, Russia took it, and sold it to the USA.
+Spain, and Britain wanted it, Russia took it, and sold it to the USA.
 The Russian population was only 700.
 It was sold in 1867.

 For Canada, Victoria, Ellesemere and Baffin are its largest islands, plus the most westerly Banks Island. plus Devon island, just south of Ellesmere, the largest unpeopled island.
 Baffin Island the largest has 7000 inuit.